zubinchopra/portaldocs/portal-sdk/templates/portalfx-data-loadingdata.md

     });
 ```

-and results in the following requests:
+This code results in the following requests.

 ```
 Preflight